SK1Y101/sk1y101.github.io/_projects/GravProject.md

 A side effect of this operation is that $$ \rho = 1 $$ is also one standard deviation of noise, as noise is Gaussian in nature, and so the value of $$ \rho $$ is identical to the standard deviation of the probability of the template occurring in the data by random noise fluctuation; that is, a template with SNR $$ 8.9 $$ has a $$ 1 - \text{erf}(\frac{8.9}{\sqrt{2}}) = 5.58467*10^{-17}\% $$ chance of being due to random noise fluctuations.

-This method of matched filtering with our glitch model stands in contrast to the typical tools used, most prominently the omicron scan, as seen in figure {{ OmicronGlitches }}.
+This method of matched filtering with our glitch model stands in contrast to the typical tools used, most prominently the omicron scan, as seen in figure <fig>[ {{ OmicronGlitches }} ]</fig>.
 Omicron scanning is agnostic to data context, quite unlike matched filtering with it's specified template searching.

 Omicron scanning operates on a wavelet-like basis, whereby the entire data is whitened, and individual tiles formed from the data are overlaid on top of each-other.
 These tiles vary between large in frequency domain and small in time, and vice versa, and combine to give an overview of the spectral content of a segment of data.
 Where multiple of these tiles overlap, the data has deviated from a standard Gaussian, and the spectral shape of this event is shown <d-cite key="robinet2020omicron"></d-cite>.